Package 'GeoThinneR'

 Usage

-max_thinning_algorithm(neighbor_indices, n, trials, all_trials = FALSE)
+max_thinning_algorithm(neighbor_indices, trials, all_trials = FALSE)

 Arguments